 Adams County, Colorado, is located in the northeastern Denver Metropolitan Area; about 533,000 people called Adams County home in 2023.5 The population is expected to grow by 11% to 591,462 people by 2040.5 Proud of our rich history and traditions, Adams County is a celebration of peoples and cultures.
-From the rural eastern parts of the county to the urban and suburban west, the county is one of the most diverse in the state.
+From the rural eastern parts of the county to the urban and suburban west, people in Adams County have a wide range of backgrounds and perspectives.
 Adams County is home to the cities of Brighton, Commerce City, Federal Heights, Northglenn, and Thornton; portions of Arvada, Aurora, and Westminster; the town of Bennett; and a portion of the town of Lochbuie.
 Unincorporated areas include Henderson, Strasburg, and Watkins.
 See the Community Health Assessment for additional demographic and community data.